ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Temporal Is Now Default in Node 26 - JavaScript Finally Has a Real Date API - <a href="https://medium.com/node-depths/temporal-is-now-default-in-node-26-javascript-finally-has-a-real-date-api-c36f621ec088?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Manish Prasad`**

+<blockquote>On March 11, 2026; TC39 advanced the Temporal API to Stage 4, folding it into the ECMAScript 2026 specification.
+Node.js 26 shipped on May…
+Continue reading on Node Depths »</blockquote>

+<h3>2.
 Real-Time Collaboration in Online Learning Platforms - <a href="https://medium.com/@mindfiresolutions.software/real-time-collaboration-in-online-learning-platforms-9af0553efa84?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mindfire Solutions`**

 <blockquote>Online learning is no longer just about watching videos and reading lessons alone.
 Students now expect to ask questions, share ideas, and…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 JavaScript Cookies: How to Create Cookies in JavaScript - <a href="https://medium.com/@codingmadeeasy92/javascript-cookies-how-to-create-cookies-in-javascript-572900600517?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Codingmadeeasy`**

 <blockquote>🍪 What exactly are cookies, and how do you create them using JavaScript?
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 The JavaScript Function Mistake I Didn’t Notice for Years - <a href="https://medium.com/codetodeploy/the-javascript-function-mistake-i-didnt-notice-for-years-406d6454c125?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>A simple refactor that made my code dramatically cleaner.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>4.
+<h3>5.
 Java in 2026: 7 Habits Every Developer Needs to Retire - <a href="https://nareshit.medium.com/java-in-2026-7-habits-every-developer-needs-to-retire-a0f6182758b4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Naresh I Technologies`**

 <blockquote>Modern Java, from records to virtual threads, is now common in job listings, but many developers still write code the way they learned it…
-Continue reading on Medium »</blockquote>

-<h3>5.
-I Built My Own Promise to Understand How Promises Actually Work - <a href="https://medium.com/@smrutisagarpattanaik1997/i-built-my-own-promise-to-understand-how-promises-actually-work-bd5ed2638c12?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Smruti Sagar Pattanaik`**

-<blockquote>I’ve used JavaScript Promises for years without thinking much about them. then, catch, async/await fit into everyday code and you stop…
 Continue reading on Medium »</blockquote>

 <br/>